What will render colleges obsolete?

 Online-first badges are emerging in Computer Science

-Interesting new badges based out of Computer Science have emerged in the last ~10 years.
+Interesting new badges based out of Computer Science have emerged in the last 10 or so years.
 Some examples are: Kaggle, HackerRank, GitHub, and Stack Overflow.
 These are communities open for anyone to join that offer leaderboards where top-ranked participants get rewarded for their achievements.
 They are twists to the classic college badge.

 Secondly, achievements are more legible.
 It is much easier to verify if the holder of a certain badge really knows his stuff by looking at his code (already publicly available on, say, GitHub).
-Another advantage of these achievements is that they are not an A in a given Linear Algebra exam.
-They are actual projects, things out there in the world.
+Another advantage of these achievements is that they are not an A in, say, a Linear Algebra exam.
+They are actual projects, things out there in the real world.

 Innovating on the social experiences is key

-There are other initiatives where the filtering process still relies on centralized committees, but that nevertheless seem very worthy endeavors.
+There are other initiatives where the filtering process still relies on centralized committees, but that nevertheless seem very worthy competition to famous universities.
 In this category, the Thiel Fellowship and the Y Combinator come to mind.

-From what I can tell from far outside, these two do seem to have more powerful feedback loops than the “mere” online badges.
+From what I can tell from afar, these two do seem to have more powerful feedback loops than the “mere” online badges.
 They do feel like fully-featured clubs themselves.
 I guess that might be the case because: